 - Select a value from the Language drop-down field.
 The language set here also applies to the email (subject and content) you send requesting consent.

 Person - to create a consent form where the signee signs on their own behalf.

-Guardian - to create a consent form where the signee signs as guardian giving consent on behalf of another (typically, a minor, such as their child, for example).
+Guardian - to create a consent form where the signee signs as guardian, giving consent on behalf of another (typically, a minor, such as their child).

-Person or guardian - to give the signee the option to choose whether they are signing as themself or as a guardian.
+Person or guardian - to give the signee the option to choose whether they are signing as themselves or as a guardian.

 - To make the signed consent form available as a downloadable PDF file, turn on the Allow for the consent form to be downloaded as a PDF after signing toggle.